 With so many options and dating prospects online, you will have a tough time settling.

 So take some time off and get your ducks in a row.
 Then once you have your priorities and preferences all figured out, you can give it another shot.

 Reasons why taking a break from online dating can be good for you

-We have seen when taking a break is necessary in online dating.
+We have seen when taking a little dating hiatus.